 Vienna has an average daily temperature of 39ºF (4ºC) during the day and 30ºF (-1ºC) at night in December.
 Because of this, layers are key.
 We have a whole guide on packing for Europe during the winter months, but here are some key items to bring below.

-I ended up packing comfortable leather boots that go with everything, leggings to wear under my jeans, and some comfy sweaters (I loved this sweater so much).
+I ended up packing comfortable leather boots that go with everything, tights to wear under my jeans, and some comfy sweaters (I loved this sweater so much).
 I also packed a scarf, gloves, and earmuffs to keep me extra cozy and my puffy jacket from The Northface.

 Chris wore his leather boots with hiking socks underneath, jeans, and thick sweaters that he layered shirts under.
 He also brought along earmuffs, a scarf, and gloves plus his wool peacoat.
 You may also want to get some long underwear to wear underneath jeans to stay warm on the chillier days.